David's Mother

-David's Mother is a 1994 American drama television film directed by Robert Allan Ackerman and written by Bob Randall.
+David's Mother is a 1994 American drama television film directed by Robert Allan Ackerman, and written by Bob Randall.
 It stars Kirstie Alley as a devoted mother trying to cope with her autistic teenage son David (Michael Goorjian).
 The film aired on CBS on April 10, 1994.
-It has also aired internationally.
-In the UK it can often be seen on television movie channels True Movies 1 and True Movies 2.
-It has also been released in home entertainment formats in countries including the United States, UK and Australia.
+It has also aired internationally; in the United Kingdom, it can often be seen on television movie channels True Movies 1 and True Movies 2.
+It has also been released in home entertainment formats in countries including the United States, the United Kingdom, and Australia.

-The film has won three Primetime Emmy Awards and received a Golden Globe Award nomination.
+The film has won three Primetime Emmy Awards, and received a Golden Globe Award nomination.

 Plot

 Sally Goodson has always tried to do what is best for her autistic son David, always blaming herself for the way David is.
 Sally lives alone with David in a New York City apartment and is often visited by her sister Bea, who tries to help Sally turn her life around by getting out a little more and giving David some space, but Sally rarely lets him out of her sight.
-In the end, her husband Philip had an affair, left his family and re-married; and their daughter Susan chose to live with him.
+In the end, her husband Philip had an affair, left his family and remarried; and their daughter Susan chose to live with him.
 They couldn't handle Sally's devotion to David and didn't feel they were getting enough attention.

 Sally, having enough to cope with in her life, is visited by a social worker, Gladys Johnson, who informs her that David must go into a care home, but Sally refuses to send him to a home because of the way he was treated as a child in his previous care home.
 Gladys then gives her some time with David before she has to make arrangements.
 Bea manages to talk Sally round and sets her up on a date with wallpaper salesman John Nils; they begin to see each other, and he even teaches David to work a VCR, something Sally thought he could never do.
 Things go well until Sally makes plans to move when she is forced to give up David to a care home; her plans cause an argument between her and John, as she didn't tell him of the move.
 Sally is finally forced to give up David, as he is permanently taken in by the care home.